ON POINT QUILTER

 I have a special blog post today.
 Joyce Drenth and Kristy Soard -- two members of my Tech Know Quilters program collaborated to create two very special quilts which have been shared on The Quilt Show with Alex Anderson and at the NSQG Quilt show.

 Here is the story of their friendship -- and their BFF quilts - which were designed using EQ8.
-Joyce Drenth and Kristy Soard

 Joyce and Kristy were math teachers who both taught at the Turpin Middle School in Cincinnati Ohio.

-After becoming fast friends in 1976, they soon discovered a shared passion for creating.
 In 1983, Joyce moved to the Chicago area.
 Joyce and Kristy continued their long-distance friendship using the phone and internet communication.

 I became acquainted with both Joyce and Kristy when they purchased one of my EQ7 Classes -- Easy Peasy Easy Draw.
 When EQ8 was introduced in late 2017, they both took my intro class (Shoot for the Stars with EQ8) and joined Tech Know Quilters.
 They have been active participants in the program since then, sharing pictures of both their virtual and finished quilts.

 I feel privileged that I have been able to get the know them over our years together -- and consider them fantastic quilters and designers.
-As well as truly wonderful individuals. |
+As well as truly wonderful individuals.

 Best Friends Forever Quilt Beginning